baluyotraf/porfolio/docs/stories/posts/20240322-blog-updates-and-altqq/content.md

 parameters = [uuid4(), "Arie"]
 ```

-The simple above looks simple, but if `query1` takes 3 parameters, and the
+The code above looks simple, but if `query1` takes 3 parameters, and the
 `full_query` reuses 3-5 existing queries, the scenario becomes more complex.
 Even in this case, there is a possibility to define `parameters` as
 `["Arie", uuid4()]` if one is not careful.